Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

     Notice how are setting the recipient, display name, and email subject by passing the setting the keys `emailTo`, `emailToName`, and `subject` into the `metaData` dictionary.

-### Configure Dapr secret store component with Azure Key Vault
+### Configure Dapr Secret Store Component with Azure Key Vault
 Currently, we have 3 Dapr components which are not Azure AD enabled services.
 As you may have noticed so far, the different component files are storing sensitive keys to access the different external services.
 The recommended approach for retrieving these secrets is to reference an existing Dapr secret store component that securely accesses the secrets.